Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

 These predictive results may also be due to the nature of the clinical outcomes that we chose to model.
 As previously mentioned, DFS is a prognostic measure of cancer recurrence and corresponds to the reappearance of the disease after initial treatment.
 This correlate can often be better defined than OS, where the cause of a patient's death may not necessarily be due to cancer-based complications.
-Indeed, each of the tumor characteristics that we consider generally perform better when predicting DFS versus OS (again see Figure \ref{Fig4} and Table \ref{Tab1}).
-Nonetheless, measurements that detail information on the aggressiveness of the disease (e.g.~volumetric and morphometric quantities) are not as relevant as those that distinguish between the sheer existence of malignancies.
-Thus, topological features are effective predictors as they detail the presence of tumors.
+Indeed, each of the tumor characteristics that we consider generally perform better when predicting DFS versus OS (see Table \ref{Tab1}).
+Nonetheless, measurements that provided detailed information about one particular aspect of the disease (e.g.~volumetric and morphometric quantities) are not as relevant as those that aim to illustrate a more comprehensive view.
+Thus, topological features are effective predictors as they provide some notion about both the size and texture of tumors.